Tanx-123/Fetal-Health-Monitoring-Application/README.md

-# Fetal Health Prediction System
+# Fetal Health Monitoring Application

 This project is a web application that predicts the fetal health status (Normal, Suspect, or Pathological) based on various input features related to fetal monitoring.
 The application consists of three main components: